TomPace101/nanopore_diffusion/notes.md

 Just like with a legend, the challenge will be where (and how) to locate this.

+_TODO_ replace 'from folderstructure import \*'
+This is challenging, because you have to search multiple files for the strings therein.

 _TODO_ find a way to get coordinates of the surface normal used in a flux calculation The notebook dated 2017-11-06 is where I was working on this before.